vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/30_The_Quest_for_the_pAshupata_Weapon.md

 5 The Ghoṣūṇd

 .ī village lies c.
-6 km NE of Nagarī, but the inscribed stone came originally from the so-called Hāthī-bād
+6 km NE of Nagarī, but the inscribed stone came originally from the so-called Hāthī-bāḍā at Nagarī.

-. ā at Nagarī.
 There exist apparently three copies of this inscription, one still in situ.
 EI 16, 25–27; EI 22, 198–205; Sircar in SI I, 90 f.: ‘2nd half of the 1st cenṭ BC’.

 6 Bhandarkar 1920, 129; Agrawala 1987.